pchiorean/Indentz/docs/README.md

 ### TextAutosize series

-Fit the frame to the text and sets auto-sizing, vertical justification and paragraph alignment:
+Fit the frame to the text and set auto-sizing, vertical justification and paragraph alignment:

 * **TextAutosize**: _Auto-Sizing: center.
 Vertical Justification: center.
 Paragraph: align center._